pcdshub/pytmc/docs/pragma_usage.rst

 field
 .....
 This specifies the lines that will be placed in the epics db as 'fields'.
+Multiple field lines are acceptable.
 These lines determine the PV's behaviors such as alarm limits and scanning frequency.
 Each field specified in the db corresponds to a field line in the pragma.
 Almost all PVs will have multiple fields and hence multiple field lines in the pragma.
 The field line has two sections, the field type and the argument.
 The field type is the first string of characters up until the first character of whitespace.
 It us usually an all-caps abbreviation like RVAL, DTYP or EGU.
 This determines the type of field being set.
 All characters after the first space are treated as the argument to the field.
 The argument can include any characters including spaces and is only broken on a new line.
 The INP and OUT fields are generated automatically so there is no need to manually include them.

+SCAN field
+""""""""""
+The ``SCAN`` field is special.
+Pytmc will guess a scan field if not provided but like ``io`` and ``pv``, the correct setting may be subjective.
+We would encourage developers to be aware of this setting.

 io
 ..